ryanpf/linux_rocksmith/guides/setup/arch-native.md

 You can launch the game from Steam now.
 For the first few boot-ups, you have to remove window focus from Rocksmith (typically done with Alt+Tab) as soon as the window shows up.
 If it doesn't crash, continue with instructions.

-Rocksmith might not have audio, however, if you don't get a message saying that there's no output device, RS_ASIO and JACK are working fine.

-Open qpwgraph or a different JACK patchbay software of your choice.
+If there is NO message saying "No output device found, RS_ASIO is working fine.
+If you can hear sound, everything works fine.

+If you can't hear sound, open QjackCtl and go to "Graph".
 We want to connect microphones to the inputs of Rocksmith and two outputs to our actual output device.
-Rocksmith will sometimes crash when messing with the patchbay, so this is how you want to go about it:
+Rocksmith will sometimes crash when messing with the patchbay.
+I recommend connecting everything before entering a profile.

-1. Connect one device to Rocksmith
-1. Window focus to Rocksmith
-1. Go to step one, until you have connected everything

 ---